aditya8138/UTD/CS6350/Assignments/README.md

 # Assignments Solutions for CS6350 2017 Summer Big Data
-The solutiuons for each assignment are packaged as `cs6350.assignmentX.partY`.
+The solutions for each assignment are packaged as `cs6350.assignmentX.partY`.

 *All the solutions are not graded.*